 Your punch manifests as a cone of magical fire.
 At 6th level, you can use an action to cast burning hands as though you are using a spell slot equal to half your boxer level (rounded down) .
 Charisma is your spellcasting modifier.
-You cannon use this feature again until you complete a short or long rest.
+You cannot use this feature again until after a short or long rest.

 At 11th level, your study of magical techniques and countermeasures have allowed you to be resistant to certain magical damage.
-Choose two damage types to be resistant to: acid, cold, fire, lightning, necrotic, readiant or thunder..
+Choose two damage types to be resistant to: acid, cold, fire, lightning, necrotic, radiant or thunder.

 At 17th level, your study of magic and boxing style have fused to make your punches mimic forces of nature.
 You gain the ability to change the damage type of your punches for 1 minute after choosing.
 Choose from the following damage types: acid, cold, fire, lightning, necrotic, radiant, or thunder.
 You may use this effect a number of times equal to your Charisma modifier every short or long rest.
 Additionally, you may cast prismatic spray once per long rest.
 Charisma is your spellcasting modifier.

 Brawlers are mountains of muscle having honed their bodies through intense training that would normally kill a person.
 This allows them to perform impossible acts of strength and speed without breaking a sweat.